Donghao-Zhang/quality_prediction/manufacturing/README.md

 ## Citation

-If you found this list useful, please consider citing this paper:
+If you found this code useful, please consider citing this paper:

 ```
 @article{zhang2021path,